gofynd/fdk-client-swift/documentation/platform/PAYMENT.md

-Retrieve a link for making payments.
+Use this API to get a payment link

 *Returned Response:*